Guide to MICHELIN Star Restaurants - San Diego

 Not everything is meant to be geared toward dining experiences of the finest quality.
 After all, this adds a hefty price tag, long waits, and often, less accessible eats.

-So, the MICHELIN Guide opts to give out Bib Gourmand distinctions, referring to the feeling of satisfaction at a reasonable price that is expected of these spots.
+So, the MICHELIN Guide opts to give out these additional distinctions, referring to the feeling of satisfaction at a reasonable price that is expected of these spots.

 This is a great distinction to reference when looking for some of the best food in San Diego at a price that won’t put you painfully over budget.